nrgsy/kim-cheeze/README.md

 Please describe this product or service including any machine learning models used

 ## Key Technologies:
-for example: Flask, Tensor Flow, Keras
+Flask, React, Scikit Learn

 ## Steps to Build and Test:
 ### Production build and deploy:
 Our project is heavily integrated into CI tools.
 Our frontend uses Netlify to build and deploy our React web frontend.
-Our backend uses TravisCI
+Our backend uses TravisCI to build and package for deployment to Amazon ECS.
 ### Local client build and deploy:
   ```
   cd client